|

 A pretty graphic with the pretty diy home logo in it.

-Note: If you need more information I suggest watching the video tutorial, located at the end of the post.
-It shows all the details.
+Note: If you would like to see the details more closely, the full video tutorial is located at the end of this post.

 A homemade wooden bunny DIY in chocolate brown with a pink bow, sitting beside a large planted fern with Easter eggs and a jar of tulips.